Pre-exam instructions for Breast, Upper and Lower Body, and Cranial Dental Thyroid imaging.

 Infection Control Policy

 We want to ensure you feel safe and comfortable in our facility.
-Our clinic diligently follows COVID-19 and infection control policies and procedures as set out by the Ministry of Health, Waterloo Region Public Health and the Canadian Association of Clinical Thermography.
+Our clinic diligently follows infection control policies and procedures as set out by the Ministry of Health, Waterloo Region Public Health and the Canadian Association of Clinical Thermography.

 - Hand sanitizer is available for use in our waiting room and treatment rooms.